ngafur/MPC_MultiRobot_Motion_Planning/README.md

 </p>

 #### Real Hardware
-The successful implementation with real hardware using two UR5e robots elevates the algorithm's credibility and practicality, showcasing its ability to execute the disassembly process of three trucks with remarkable precision and efficiency.
-This validation through real-world application reinforces the algorithm's potential for seamless coordination and opens new possibilities for its integration into various industrial scenarios.
+The successful implementation with real hardware using two UR5e robots demonstrates the algorithm's credibility and practicality, showcasing its ability to efficiently execute the disassembly process of three trucks. cooperation

 <p align="center">
 <img src="doc/Kokobot_demontage_webseite.gif" alt="animated" />